-The overarching policies to implement this new direction are articulated in policy 2.1.3.2.
+The overarching policies to implement this new direction are articulated in Policy 2.1.3.2.
 This policy establishes the primary objectives of Vaughan's Official Plan.
 The other policies of the Plan shall be read in conjunction with these policies and future Official Plan Amendments shall be consistent with these policies.

-- 2.1.3.1.
-To establish policies 2.1.3.2.a through 2.1.3.2.p as the primary objectives of the Official Plan.
-All Official Plan policies, and any future amendments, shall be consistent with these policies. - 2.1.3.2.
-To address the City's main land-use planning challenges and to manage future growth by: - a. identifying natural features, agricultural lands and rural areas where urban growth is not to be directed; - b. directing a minimum of 45%29,300 residential units of residential growth through intensification within the built boundary; - c. , and identifying Intensification Areas, consistent with the intensification objectives of this Plan and the Regional Official Plan, as the primary locations for accommodating intensification within Vaughan's built up areas; - b.d. requiring that lands within the urban area but outside the built boundary be planned to achieve an average minimum density that is not less than 50 residents and jobs per hectare combined in the developable area; - ensuring the character of established communities are maintained; - ensuring a sufficient supply of New Community Areas are designated in order to meet growth forecasts and these areas are developed as complete communities with a compact urban form that supports transit service and promotes walking, cycling and healthy living; - e.g. ensuring a sufficient supply of employment lands are maintained to support economic growth; - f.h. identifying a hierarchy of mixed-use centres to be developed in a compact form and at appropriate densities to support transit service and promote walking and cycling; - g.i. promoting public transit use by encouraging transit-supportive densities and an appropriate mix of uses along transit routes, and particularly at VIVAViva stations, GO stations and future rapid transit stations;
+2.1.3.1.
+To establish policies 2.1.3.2.a through 2.1.3.2.I as the primary objectives of the Official Plan.
+All Official Plan policies, and any future amendments, shall be consistent with these policies.

-- h.j. providing for a diversity of housing opportunities in terms of tenure, affordability, size and form: - establishing a culture of design excellence with an emphasis on providing for a high-quality public realm, appropriate built form and beautiful architecture through all new development; - ensuring environmental sustainability through the protection of natural features and ecological functions and through the establishment of green development standards to be achieved by all new development; - k.m. developing a linked system of active and passive parks, greenways and natural areas throughout the City; and, - advocating for the community and social needs of Vaughan residents by working with senior levels of government and social service providers; - o. ensuring development is phased in an appropriate manner to allow for the creation of complete communities and that such phasing is coordinated with infrastructure investments made by the City and York Region; and - Lp. planning and designing communities in a manner that facilitates inclusivity and accessibility for residents, workers and visitors.
+- 2.1.3.2.
+To address the City's main land-use planning challenges and to manage future growth by: - a. identifying natural features, agricultural lands and rural areas where urban growth is not to be directed; - b. directing a minimum of 45% of residential growth through intensification, and identifying Intensification Areas as the primary locations for accommodating intensification within Vaughan's built-up areas; - c. ensuring the character of established communities are maintained; - ensuring a sufficient supply of New Community Areas are designated in order to meet growth forecasts and these areas are developed as complete communities with a compact urban form that supports transit service and promotes walking, cycling and healthy living; - e. ensuring a sufficient supply of employment lands are maintained to support economic growth; - f. identifying a hierarchy of mixed-use centres to be developed in a compact form and at appropriate densities to support transit service and promote walking and cycling; - g. promoting public transit use by encouraging transit-supportive densities and an appropriate mix of uses along transit routes, and particularly at VIVA stations, GO stations and future rapid transit stations; - h. providing for a diversity of housing opportunities in terms of tenure, affordability, size and form; - establishing a culture of design excellence with an emphasis on providing for a high-quality public realm, appropriate built form and beautiful architecture through all new development; - ensuring environmental sustainability through the protection of natural features and ecological functions and through the establishment of green development standards to be achieved by all new development; - k. developing a linked system of active and passive parks, greenways and natural areas throughout the City; and, - I. advocating for the community and social needs of Vaughan residents by working with senior levels of government and social service providers.